 CHAIR

-Immersed in the wider politics of the VCS, Martin has served on various Trustee Boards throughout his professional life.
+Martin has been involved with the VCS in BCP since his time serving locally.
+He remains immersed in the wider politics of the Sector and has served on various Trustee Boards throughout his professional life.

 Debbie Clifton